mschauer/SDE.jl/README.md

 The layout/api is still the state of flux.
 Currently the package contains the following modules:

 - **Diffusion**            Generate Ito processes and diffusions
-- **SdeNonparBayes**       Nonparametrically estimate the drift of a diffusion
+- **NonparBayes**          Nonparametrically estimate the drift of a diffusion
-- **Schauder**             Provides rudimentary finite element methods and Schauder basis for SdeNonparBayes
+- **Schauder**             Provides rudimentary finite element methods and Schauder basis for NonparBayes
 - **Lyap**                 Computes the solution of the continuous Lyapunov equation, useful for the generation of linear processes
 - **Randm**                Random symmetric, positive definite, stable matrix for testing purposes.
 - **LinProc**              Homogeneous vector linear processes with additive noise